gvwilson/sensibleadventures/cloudherd/new.md

 "What about Tasteless?"
 Noxy asked hesitantly.
 "Couldn't we---"

 But the three grownups were already shaking their heads.
-"I'd trust Her Highness before I'd trust him," Granna Fee said firmly.
+"I'd trust the most respected before I'd trust him," Granna Fee said firmly.

 "Well then, what about the two soldiers in the tunnel?"
 Noxy continued hurriedly before anyone else could speak.
 "If they escaped, it